 \section{Proof of Theorem \ref{TH1}}

-The proof of Theorem \ref{TH1} is based on a sharp approximation of the torsion of a set by the torsion of the best overlapping of the set by two equal balls of half measure.
+The proof of Theorem \ref{TH1} is based on an approximation of the torsion of a set by the torsion of the best overlapping of the set by two disjoint equal balls of half measure.
 If such an approximation is rough in general, one can reasonably expect that the approximation becomes sharp if the set has a second eigenvalue close to its minimum, on the set $\Theta$.
-The set $\Theta$ is the union of two disjoint balls of half of the measure of $\Omega$, and their positionning has to be done in a optimal manner, we will actually choose them such that they are close to a minimum for the {\it Fraenkel 2-asymmetry}.
+The set $\Theta$ is a generic union of two disjoint balls of half of the measure of $\Omega$, and their positioning has to be done in a optimal manner, we will actually choose them such that they are close to a minimum for the {\it Fraenkel 2-asymmetry}.

-In \cite[Lemma 3.2 ]{BLNP23}, the authors got a control of the difference of the torsional rigidies between a set and the intersection of the set with a ball.
-The following lemma is in the same spirit, and gives control of the difference of the torsional rigidities between $\Omega$ and $\Omega\cap \Theta$ by the volume of the symmetric difference. \begin{lem} Let $\Omega \in \A$.
-Then
+In \cite[Lemma 3.2]{BLNP23}, the authors got a control of the difference of the torsional rigidities between a set and the intersection of the set with a ball.
+The following lemma keeps the same spirit, and gives control of the difference of the torsional rigidities between $\Omega$ and $\Omega\cap \Theta$ by the volume of the symmetric difference.
+Yet, its proof is much more delicate and leads to a weaker control as it relies on Proposition \ref{prop:holderestimate}.
+The main reason is the fact that two touching balls have a complement which is not locally a Lipchitz set. \begin{lem} There exists a dimensional constant $C_d$ and such that for any $\Omega \in \A$, it holds